Averaged Method of Multipliers for Bi-Level Optimization without Lower-Level Strong Convexity: Experimental Results

 \section{Experimental Results}

 In this section, we conduct experiments to study basic properties of sl-BAMM such as correctness, scalability and practicality.
-We also compare the performances of sl-BAMM with competitor methods on different tasks.
+We also compare the performances of sl-BAMM with competitive methods on different tasks.
 Specially, we first conduct experiments on toy problems to verify the convergence results established in Section~\ref{Convergence Analysis}.
 Then we test the performance of sl-BAMM on two real-world BLO applications, including data hyper-cleaning and few-shot classification, compared with representative BLO methods.
-The detail of hyper-parameter setting is provided in Appendix \ref{section C}.
+Note that the detailed hyper-parameter settings for numerical examples, data hyper-cleaning and few-shot classification tasks are provided in Appendix E.1, E.2 and E.3, respectively.
+The code is available under~\url{https://github.com/vis-opt-group/sl-BAMM/}.